GuilhE/KMP-ComposeUIViewController/README.md

 ## Stability

-Occasionally, the Xcode preview may experience interruptions, but running the app through Xcode or Android Studio has remained reliable.
+Occasionally, the Xcode may experience interruptions, but running the app through Android Studio has remained reliable.
 If necessary, disable `swift` files automatically export to Xcode and instead include them manually, all while keeping the advantages of code generation.
 Simply comment the following line:
 ```kotlin
 //tasks.matching { it.name == "kspKotlin$targetName" }.configureEach { finalizedBy(":addFilesToXcodeproj") }